FlowFuse/helm/helm/flowfuse/README.md

 ### MCP

- - `forge.mcp.domainVerificationToken` Token served at `/.well-known/openai-apps-challenge` for connector directory domain verification (e.g. OpenAI).
-Left empty by default, in which case the endpoint returns 404.
+ - `forge.mcp.domainVerificationToken` Token served at `/.well-known/openai-apps-challenge` for connector directory domain verification (e.g. OpenAI) (default not set)

  ### Ingress
  - `ingress.annotations` ingress annotations (default is `{}`).
 This value is also applied to Editor instances created by FlowFuse.